 The student's hall locker and a lock will be assigned during registration.
 All 9th-grade students and other new students will be assessed a one-time \$5.00 lock fee.
 A \$10.00 replacement fee will be assessed for lost or damaged locks.
 Under no circumstances should students share locker combinations with others.
 Every effort will be made to guard against losses, and it should be understood that the school will NOT be liable for lost or stolen property pertaining to lockers.
-The school administration and the School Resource Officer reserve the right to inspect the contents of lockers and may remove anything posing a danger to persons in the school.
+The school administration reserves the right to inspect the contents of lockers at any time with, or without cause, and may remove anything posing a danger to persons in the school.